RobinBoers/fallen_world/README.md

 This is a Minecraft RPG, but without any plugins or stuff.
 It's all vanilla minecraft commands, scoreboards and loottables.

-Some great people helped me with this project.
+While the project isnt't finished yet, there are a lot of people who helped me.
+I really appriciate their help and feedback.
 If you want to see all of them, take a look at the [credits](CREDITS.md).

 This project uses multiple namespaces:

 - **fallen_world:** this namespace is used for most functions
-- **fallen_world_recipes:** used for custom crafting recipes
-- **fallen_world_tools:** used for functions to actually craft the tools
+- **fallen_world_tools:** used for crafting custom weapons and tools
 - **fallen_world_utility:** used for advancements to trigger events

 If you want to see it in action, watch this video: <https://www.youtube.com/watch?v=5FoCYP8VX8I>

 **Note:** Yes, I do use Wurst in the video.
 No, I don't hack on public servers.
-But who said I can't cheat on my own worlds?
+But who said I can't cheat in my own worlds?

-## Stuff included
+## What I made so far

 ### Done